This is the home of the Newmarket Camera Club.

 Here's the deal.

-- Every meeting ends with a member photo review.
-Each month, themes are assigned, members submit images and then we review the submissions at the meeting.
-Unlike EVERY other club I've attended our reviews are positive affairs.
+Every meeting ends with a member photo show.
+Each month, themes are assigned, members submit images and then we share the submissions at the meeting.
+Unlike EVERY other club I've attended our shows are positive affairs.
 Criticisms of work are not permitted and know-it-alls and other ne'er-do-wells are not welcome.

 Folks find belonging to be fun, informative and they meet other amazing people with photographic interests.
 There are no politics, there's no executive committee, and we try very hard not to appear elitist.
 All ages are welcome and encouraged.
 Any skill level is welcome, as is any camera, although in fairness our subjects and trainings will be focused on cameras with interchangeable lenses and viewfinders.
 We know lots of folks own and enjoy point and shoot cameras as well as smartphones, but those aren't going to get much, if any, attention.
 As noted, any skill level and any camera is welcome, but please understand that our discussions will focus on DSLR and mirrorless style cameras.